-Department of the Treasury Department of the Treasury Internal Revenue Service or Internal Revenue Service Ogden, UT 84201-0030 Kansas City, MO 64999-0030
+Department of the Treasury Internal Revenue Service Ogden, UT 84201-0030 Department of the Treasury Internal Revenue Service Kansas City, MO 64999-0030 or security tax, go to IRS.gov/ETD and see Notice 2020-65 and Notice 2021-11.

 Send your payment to the address above that is in the same state as the address to which you would mail returns filed without a payment, as shown under Where Should You File, later.
-For more information about the deferral of social security tax, go to IRS.gov/ETD and see Notice 2020-65 and Notice 2021-11.
+For more information about the deferral of social

-2021 withholding tables.
+2022 withholding tables.
 The federal income tax withholding tables are included in Pub.
 15-T, Federal Income Tax Withholding Methods.

 Qualified small business payroll tax credit for increasing research activities.
 For tax years beginning after 2015, a qualified small business may elect to claim up to \$250,000 of its credit for increasing research activities as a payroll tax credit against the employer share of social security tax.
 The payroll tax credit election must be made on or before the due date of the originally filed income tax return (including extensions).
 The portion of the credit used against the employer share of social security tax is allowed in the first calendar quarter beginning after the date that the qualified small business filed its income tax return.
 The election and determination of the credit amount that will be used against the employer share of social security tax are made on Form 6765, Credit for Increasing Research Activities.
 The amount from Form 6765, line 44, must then be reported on Form 8974, Qualified Small Business Payroll Tax Credit for Increasing Research Activities.
 Form 8974 is used to determine the amount of the credit that can be used in the current quarter.
 The amount from Form 8974, line 12, is reported on Form 941, line 11a.
 If you're claiming the research payroll tax credit on your Form 941, you must attach Form 8974 to that Form 941.
 For more information about the payroll tax credit, see Notice 2017-23, 2017-16 I.R.B.
-1100, available at IRS.gov/irb/2017-16_IRB#NOT-2017-23, and IRS.gov/ResearchPayrolITC.
-Also see Adjusting tax liability for nonrefundable credits claimed on lines 11a, 11b, 11c, 11d, and 11e, later.
+1100, available at IRS.gov/irb/2017-16\IRB#NOT-2017-23; and IRS.gov/ResearchPayrollTC.
+Also see Adjusting tax liability for nonrefundable credits claimed on lines 11a, 11b, 11d, and 11e, later.